-Shelter, housing and women's services programs operate year-round, seven days per week and 24 hours per day.
-We have an on-call crisis response team to address any issues that may arise during non-traditional office hours.
+Shelter, housing, and women's services programs operate year-round, seven days per week and 24 hours per day.
+We have an on-call system in place to address any issues that may arise during non-traditional office hours.

 Overnight Shelter: